-(a) On transition to Ind AS (i.e. 1 April 2022), the Company has elected to continue with the net carrying value of all property, plant and equipment measured a property, plant and equipment.
+(b) On transition to Ind AS (i.e. 1 April 2022), the Group had elected to continue with the net carrying value of all property, plant and equipment measured as per the Previous GAAP and use that net carrying value as the deemed cost of property, plant and equipment.